srijanshetty/notes/Computing/Languages/paradigms.md

     1. Message Passing
     2. Shared memory

-There's also this concept of atomic commits or transactional memory in case of concurrency.
+Theres also this concept of atomic commits or transactional memory in case of concurrency.
 An atomic commit or a transaction is a set of operations which are atomic, they are performed together or are not performed at all.
 This ensures consistency in the data at the Data Center.